Guide (WIP)

 filterFields

-All types extend the Base type which defines the following properties:
+All types extend the Base type:

 export type Base<TData> = {